 The EPA regulates noise from Level 2 Activities by the setting of noise level compliance limits.
-There limits are set on a case by case basis based on the following general considerations:
+There limits are set on a case-by-case basis using the following general considerations:

 - The current land uses and noise levels surrounding the Activity;

 - The historic context of both the Activity and the surrounding neighbourhood;

 - The future expectations for the neighbourhood;

 - The characteristics of noise from the Activity, including its attention attracting capacity;

 - The current level of noise from commercial and industrial activities;

 - Possible impact from associated activities, such as transport and infrastructure noise;

 - Contemporary noise control technologies and contemporary requirements in other jurisdictions.